nextstrain/ncov/narratives/ncov_trees-background_it.md

 <!--We can also visualize how the virus has spread over time by using the sampling date as the x axis. -->
 Possiamo visualizzare come il virus si è diffuso nel tempo, usando la data di raccolta dei campioni sull'asse delle x.
 <!-- Here, the x axis represents the sampling date of each virus.
 The tips' positions reflect the date those samples were taken.
 The dates of internal nodes -- the "missing cases" -- are inferred based on when their descendants were sampled and the rate at which the virus mutates.-->
 Qui l'asse x rappresenta la data in cui ciascun virus è stato isolato.
 La posizione delle foglie identifica la data in cui i campioni sono stati raccolti.
-Le date dei nodi interni -- i 'casi mancanti' -- sono state inferite basandosi sulle date in cui i loro discendenti sono stati identificati e sulla velocità a cui il virus muta.
+Le date dei nodi interni -- i 'casi mancanti' -- sono state inferite statisticamente basandosi sulle date in cui i loro discendenti sono stati identificati e sulla velocità a cui il virus muta.
 <!-- AL: ..-sono state dedotte basandosi sulle date...e sulla velocità a cui il virus muta
 <br><br>
 <!-- Notice how many sequences that previously sat in a line (indicating identical genomes) are now spread apart in time. -->